 This section documents all changes and bug fixes applied since the release of 5.2.6.

-In the Manage Server Instances wizard, MySQL Workbench crashed if the New button was clicked.
+In the Manage Server Instances wizard, MySQL Workbench crashed if the button was clicked.
 (Bug #48347)

 On Ubuntu Linux, MySQL Workbench did not warn if a new model was to be saved as a file that already existed on the drive.
 (Bug #48345)

-working correctly when set in the Manage DB
+Use compression protocoloption was not working correctly when set in the Manage DB Connections wizard.

 When the checbox Use compression protocol was selected in the Advanced tab of the Manage DB Connections wizard, this error was generated when the connection was tested: